Read the latest Rochester This Week on Substack

 10. Plan Activities for the Winter School Break

-Keep kids entertained all week with a mix of indoor and outdoor fun.
+Keep the kids entertained during the winter school break week with a mix of indoor and outdoor fun.

 Explore More